News

 Recognized model PLC schools are listed on allthingsplc.info, where they share implementation strategies, structures, and performance with other educators interested in improving their schools.
 Tools for team collaboration, articles and research about PLCs, blog posts, and other related resources are also available on the site.
 The site was developed and is maintained by Solution Tree, a leading provider of educational strategies and tools that improve staff and student performance.
 For more than 20 years, Solution Tree resources have helped K–12 teachers and administrators create schools where all children succeed.

-Before the end of the semester, students were given the chance to nominate a teacher at MJH who has made a positive impact on their lives.
-When the final nominations were tallied, Coach Braun, Mrs. Kirkland, Mr. Morse, and Mrs. Shaban were our students' choice for the MJH Teacher of the Quarter Award!
+At the end of the first marking period, students were given the chance to nominate a teacher at MJH who has made a positive impact on their lives.
+When the final nominations were tallied, Coach Pottorff, Mrs. Beaver, Coach Smith, and Ms. Waddle were our students' choice for the MJH Teacher of the Quarter Award!